helgeklein/Cookieless-Google-Analytics/cookieless-privacy-focused-google-analytics/readme.txt

 Stable tag: trunk
 License: GPL2

 Enables Google Analytics without setting cookies or storing any data in the browser.
-User consent should not be necessary.
+Asking for user consent in the frontend should not be necessary.

 == Description ==

 Cookieless Privacy-Focused Google Analytics adds the GA tracking script to your site while configuring it in such a way that no cookies or other data are stored in the end user's browser.
 With this plugin, it should not be necessary to ask for user consent in order to be compliant with GDPR and other EU legislation.

 Being able to **use Google Analytics without having to display a cookie consent dialog** was the primary motivation behind the plugin.

+IP address anonymization via `anonymizeIp` is enabled by the plugin, too, of course.

 # How It Works